thephpleague/fractal/resources.md

 ---
-layout: layout
+layout: default
+permalink: resources/
 title: Resources
 ---

 # Resources

 Resources are objects that represent data, and have knowledge of a "Transformer", which is an object or callback that will know how to output the data.

 Two types of resource exist: